 They supposedly “returned” to the Casa de Campo airport that very same day and took off in the Sony-operated jet that left the island a few minutes after 12 noon.

-The Noon departure of that jet, and its passenger list detailing the presence of the same four adults (and no baby), plus the jet’s crew, are recorded in the plane’s log filed in the USA with the Federal Aviation Authority.
+The Noon departure of that jet, and its passenger list detailing the presence of the same four adults (and no baby), plus the jet’s crew, are recorded in the plane’s log filed back in the USA with the US Federal Aviation Authority.
 The CdC airport control tower supports that entry.
-Both documents are public records and were provided by the authorities on request.
+Both documents are public records and were provided by the respective authorities on request.

 On that particular day, as the Sony-operated jet was taxiing to its starting point for takeoff, the Colonel on duty saw the name Michael Jackson on the manifest.